 - 1. This plan has a right of subrogation against any third party, individual, corporation, insurer or other entity or person who may be legally responsible for payment of medical expenses related to your illness or injury.
 This plan's right of subrogation shall be governed according to this section.
 This plan's right to recover its subrogation interest applies only after you have received a full recovery for your illness or injury from another source of compensation for your illness or injury. - 2.
 This plan's subrogation interest is the reasonable cash value of any benefits received by you. - 3.
 This plan's right to recover its subrogation interest may be subject to an obligation by the plan to pay from any recovery a pro rata share of your disbursements, attorney fees and costs and other expenses incurred in obtaining a recovery from another source unless Medica is separately represented by an attorney.
 If the plan is represented by an attorney, an agreement regarding allocation may be reached.
 If an agreement cannot be reached, the matter must be submitted to binding arbitration. - 4.
 By accepting coverage under the plan, you agree: - a.
 That if the plan pays benefits for medical expenses you incur as a result of any act by a third party for which the third party is or may be legally responsible and you later obtain full recovery, you are obligated to reimburse the plan for the benefits paid in accordance to Minnesota law. - b.
 To cooperate with the plan administrator, sponsor or plan or its designee to help protect the plan's legal rights under this subrogation and reimbursement provision and to provide all information the plan may reasonably request to determine its rights under this provision. - c.
 To provide prompt written notice to the plan administrator when you make a claim against a party for injuries. - d.
-To provide prompt written notice of the plan's subrogation rights to any party against whom you assert a claim for injuries. - e.
-To do nothing to decrease or limit the plan's rights under this provision, either before or after receiving benefits, or under the plan. - f.
+To do nothing to decrease or limit the plan's rights under this provision, either before or after receiving benefits, or under the plan. - e.
 The plan may take action to preserve its legal rights.
-This includes bringing suit in your name.
+This includes bringing suit in your name. - f.
+Subject to the full recovery requirement set forth in paragraph 1. above, the plan may collect its subrogation interest from the proceeds of any settlement or judgment that includes or otherwise is related to payment of medical expenses recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin.

 - g.
-The plan may collect its subrogation interest from the proceeds of any settlement or judgment recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin. - h.
 You will cooperate with us in protecting our legal and equitable rights to subrogation and reimbursement in a timely manner, including, but not limited to: - i.
 Signing and/or delivering such documents as we or our agents reasonably request to secure the subrogation and reimbursement claim. - ii.
 Responding to requests for information about any accident or injuries. - iii.
 Making court appearances. - iv.
 Obtaining our consent or our agents' consent before releasing any party from liability or payment of medical expenses. - v.
-Complying with the terms of this section. - i.
+Complying with the terms of this section. - h.
 To hold in trust the proceeds of any settlement or judgment for the plan's benefit under this provision.